Best Diet for Rheumatoid Arthritis & Foods to Avoid

 - Keep your weight under control.

-There is no definitive cure for rheumatoid arthritis, so it is essential for people to maintain a proper diet alongside taking medicines prescribed by doctors.
+There is no definitive cure for rheumatoid arthritis, so people need to maintain a proper diet alongside taking medicines prescribed by doctors.
 Patients can eat foods like red meat, dairy, etc., once in a while and in strict moderation.
 However, they must maintain a proper diet for rheumatoid arthritis on most days.
+Being aware of the symptoms and management methods is crucial for a better lifestyle.

 What would be considered a good breakfast for a rheumatoid arthritis patient?